caithmac/upsc-digitalgarden/src/site/notes/UPSC/Thomas Hobbes.md

 - And man has every right to resist the state.

 ##### Materialism
-- Hobbes proposes to analyse human kind from materialistic pov with same symbolic languagae.
+- Hobbes proposes to analyze human kind from materialistic point of view with same symbolic language.
-- Hobbes proposes to study huamn being as a set of purely physical process.
-That are reducable to body and motion.
+- Hobbes proposes to study human being as a set of purely physical process.
+That are reducible to body and motion.
 	- Two Types of Physical Motion
 		1. Vital - Those basic and unthinking life function.
-This purely comprises purely physical aspecct of human existence.
+This purely comprises purely physical aspect of human existence.
-		2. Volluntary - Those forms of human activity that are willed such as walking and speaking.
-Hobbes include Politics and other social and other various kindof social functions here.
+		2. Voluntary - Those forms of human activity that are willed such as walking and speaking.
+Hobbes include Politics and other social and other various kind of social functions here.
 That is mainly psychological in nature.
 Knowing and willing constitute the whole of our psychological process.

 ##### Individualism